CONTENTS

 different direction and that more communication will take place.

-With the thousands of viewers
+With the thousands of viewers that are

 Brittney